tmedwards/sugarcube-2/docs/api/api-engine.md

 #### Example:

 ```
-Engine.backward()  → Rewinds the full history by one moment—i.e. undoes the moment
+Engine.backward()  → Rewinds the full history by one moment—i.e., undoes the moment
 ```

 <!-- *********************************************************************** -->